debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/side-operations/readme.md

 ## Scan collection

 A scan collection is a WIFI or a BLE extra scan used to sense the environment around the tracker, which is done after the usual geolocation and reported via LoRaWAN&trade; just after the position.

-## Proximity detection

-This feature detects the proximity of other Abeeway devices and reacts according to.
-It is particularly useful to monitor the proximity between two people to ensure that the Covid-19 sanity rules are satisfied.

 ## Angle detection